Disco-Dave/message-db/README.md

 - [message-db-temp](./message-db-temp) - Creates temporary message-db instances using [tmp-postgres](https://hackage.haskell.org/package/tmp-postgres) and the [official message-db scripts](https://github.com/message-db/message-db).
 This package is also used by [message-db tests](./message-db/test/) for running integration tests.
 - [message-db-monad](./message-db-monad) - Utilizes [MonadUnliftIO](https://hackage.haskell.org/package/unliftio-core-0.2.0.1/docs/Control-Monad-IO-Unlift.html#t:MonadUnliftIO) to allow running message-db actions in a custom monad.

+## How to Get Help

+If you find a bug, have a feature request, or simply have a question then please [open an issue](https://github.com/Disco-Dave/message-db/issues/new).

 ## How to Build